 Results: Policygenius produced 11 quotes for term life coverage, one quote for a term life insurance policy with the return of premium feature (meaning I’d get all my premium payments reimbursed if I outlived the policy), and one estimated whole life insurance policy quote.
-The quotes for term life insurance ranged from $17.11 per month to $27.13 per month; the policy with return of premium coverage was $88.12 per month, and the whole life insurance quote was an estimated $136 per month.
+The quotes for term life insurance ranged from $17 a month to $27 a month; the policy with return of premium coverage was $88 a month, and the whole life insurance quote was an estimated $136 a month.
 The quotes came from a mix of insurance companies, both big and small.

 Unlike Insurify and Policygenius, some comparison sites only provide estimated quotes, based on aggregate information from your local division of insurance.
 Rates from these websites are based on what other consumers in your ZIP code with similar histories are paying for insurance, rather than real-time quotes from the best life insurance companies.

 The following site falls into the estimated quotes category.

 Nerdwallet is a popular personal finance website that offers free comparison tools for car, health, and life insurance quotes.
 The site also has reviews of different insurance providers and numerous tips for picking the best policy.

 How it works: The main Nerdwallet site directed me to another site called Quotacy to get my quotes.
 During the quoting process, Quotacy asked just a few questions: my age, ZIP code, gender, and whether or not I smoked.
 It then gave me sliders to choose the coverage amount and term, pre-setting them to $500,000 and 20 years, respectively.
 Next, the site dove into my medical history with questions about what medication I take and whether any close family members had serious illnesses.